yemiwebby/nest-vue-project/README.md

 ```bash
 npm install
 ```
-Once the installation process is complete, open the `blog-backend` with any favorite editor of yours and navigate to `./src/common/authentication.middleware.ts` and replace the `YOUR_DOMAIN` placeholder with the appropriate credential.

 ### MongoDB
 Ensure that you have mongoDB installed on your machine before running the application.
 I have this fully setup on my mac already.